 I wonder what Carl Jung would say to all of the above???

-The word "Israel" is Hebrew for "one who God has made straight."
-It was the name given to Jacob after he battled an angel; in Hebrew, Jacob is Yaacov and it means, "one who is crooked."
-Jacob, also a #Twin, was a total scumbag early in his life, using lies and deceit to steal his brother's birthright, marrying two sisters...his kids were jerks, too.
+Did you know the word "Israel" is Hebrew for "one who God has made straight"?
+It was the name given to Jacob, Abraham's grandson, after Jacob battled an angel; in Hebrew, Jacob is Yaacov; it means, "one who is crooked."
+Jacob, a literal #Twin, was a total scumbag early in his life, using lies and deceit to steal his brother's birthright, marrying two sisters...his kids were jerks, too.
 A bunch of them ganged up on their youngest brother, bullied him, beat him, and left him for dead.
 And yet, Jacob evolves to become the father of Israel.
 His jerky kids rise to become the founders of the twelve tribes, and, the boy that was left for dead?
-His name was Joseph.
-"Joey" manages to climb out of the pit of despair his own flesh and blood left him in to don a technicolor dream coat as the trusted advisor to the leaders of Egypt.
+His name was Joseph, but I bet everyone called him "Joey."
+Good ol' Joe manages to climb out of the pit of despair his own flesh and blood left him in to don a technicolor dream coat as the trusted advisor to the leaders of Egypt.

 Maybe I'm the angel in Ed Sheeran's video, shot by her own arrow in the name of love.
 Perhaps the very same angel who battles Jacob in order to help him straighten out his life.
-Maybe my #Twin is Jacob in this lifetime, also translated as James in English (Jesus's brother was named James, "Yaacov" in Hebrew texts).
-Perhaps one day, the photograph in Ed Sheeran's song returns my #Twin home when he's no longer crooked.
-Then again, maybe I read all this ten years from now and shed a tear for my past self, desperately trying to make sense out of something that defies logic as much as my angel-wings will one day help me to defy gravity.
+Maybe I have known a reincarnation of Jacob in this lifetime, which can also be translated as "James" in English (Jesus's brother was named James, "Yaacov" in Hebrew texts).
+Perhaps one day, an Ed Sheeran song can inspire the crooked to become straight?
+Then again, maybe I read all this ten years from now and shed a tear for my past self, desperately trying to make sense out of something that defies logic as much as my angel's wings will one day help me to defy gravity.
 Thankfully, that gorgeous ginger-Brit's words help soothe the silence I suffer in between.
 And, will continue to until my final resurrection.